hemantsingh2004/watchnest-server/README.md

 ## Features

 - **Authentication & Authorization**

   - JWT-based authentication.
   - Access tokens stored in Redis for fast session validation.
   - Refresh tokens stored in MongoDB for persistent authentication.

 - **User Management**

   - Supports both public and private users.
   - **Public Users:** Can be searched by name, followed by others, and can create private, public, or collaborative lists.
-  - **Private Users:** Accessible only via user ID and upon approval; can create private, sharable, or collaborative lists.
+  - **Private Users:** Accessible only via username and upon approval; can create private, sharable, or collaborative lists.
   - Custom tags for users to organize their content.

 - **List & Item Management**